personal photo

 [03.2025] Honored to receive the UT Graduate Continuing Fellowship.

 [02.2025] Our work on Exploring multidimensional checkworthiness is accepted at CSCW25.
-I will present the work at iSchools Doctoral Seminar Series in August.
+I will present the work at iSchools Doctoral Seminar Series in August and attend this year CSCW in October.

 [01.2025] Successfully pass qualifying procedure and enter candidacy.
 Paper about Rhetorical XAI is uploaded arxiv25.